-For LGS guidelines on leaves of absence, please refer to LGS Handbook at: http://gs.emory.edu/handbook/documents/Laney%20Graduate%20Student%20Handbook.pdf.
+For LGS guidelines on leaves of absence, please refer to LGS Handbook at: LGS Student Handbook.

 An application for readmission must be submitted to the LGS by the student returning from a leave of absence.
 The application must be submitted at least thirty days prior to registration for the upcoming semester in which the student wishes to return.
 Applications for readmission can be found at: http://gs.emory.edu/academics/policies-progress/readmission.html.